TzabarDolev/ShapeDetection/README.md

 (https://github.com/TzabarDolev/ShapeDetection/blob/main/recall_comparison.jpg?raw=true)<br>
 Recall doesn't look good, but recall calculates TP/(TP+FN), and once almost everything is being marked, there aren't any FN.

+<h5>Things I would have done i i had some spare time:</h5><br>
+1. Add tqdm to long loops<br>
+2. Add legends to graphs<br>
+3. Try again using cv2.findcountours<br>
+4. Add a code to automatically create the resulats folder if it doesn't exist<br>
+5. Automate show_results.py file<br>
+6. Create a fast-track for a simngle specific image<br>